shoemaker/weather-station/README.md

 Navigate to http://localhost:8085/weather

+## Develop and Build
+To work on the site, start the gulp develop task to monitor file changes.

+	$ gulp develop

+Once you're ready to deploy, build the project to the `dist` folder.

+	$ gulp build

 ## Save a Reading
 When the Arudino weather station submits a new reading, it uses the following: